Alex McCracken: Politics

 Soundly defeated by Deakin — "The easy win of Mr Deakin in Essendon and Flemington was somewhat of a surprise, for it was expected that Mr M'Cracken would run him much more closely than he did.
-[At the declaration of the poll] Mr Deakin's majority of nearly 2 to 1 was received with loud cheering."
-(The Argus, 21 September 1894) — McCracken did not attempt to enter politics ever again.
+[At the declaration of the poll] Mr Deakin's majority of nearly 2 to 1 was received with loud cheering." — McCracken did not attempt to enter politics ever again.

 Properties

 The Essendon football Club was refused the use of Windy Hill and played its first few seasons (probably near Filson St) on Robert McCracken's "Ailsa".
+(Note: Later Mercy College; and from 2011, a Scientology centre.)
+(Note: When seeking admittance to the V.F.A. they had to move to the East Melbourne Ground.)

-He built a mansion home called "North Park", now the Columban Mission, on the south side of Woodland St, Essendon.
+He built a mansion home called "North Park", (Note: Originally gazetted as Hawstead, the area is now known as Glenbervie.
+The house was built on the site of an earlier home called "North Park" built by Dugald McPhail.) now the Columban Mission, on the south side of Woodland St, Essendon.
+(Note: "McCracken was fiercely Presbyterian and did not want his property North Park to fall into the hands of a Catholic institution on his death.
+He was so adamant about this that he put a codicil in his will.
+On his death the property was sold to Harvey Paterson, an executive of BHP, who later sold to the Catholic St. Columban Mission.")

 Alexander had a country estate called "Cumberland"; and it was, with the Inverness Hotel and Alister Clark's "Glenara", a venue for after hunt celebrations until the Oaklands Hunt Club bought "Sherwood" in Somerton Rd.
 After Alexander's death, the Johnsons of "Glendewar", across the creek from "Cumberland" moved into Alexander's property.
+(Note: The (by then abandoned) house was destroyed by fire in the 1950s; the granite remains can be seen in Woodlands Historic Park.)
+(Note: Coincidentally, "Cumberland" was granted to an early overlander Thomas Wills, an uncle of the founder of Australian Rules Football (Tom Wills), who codified the rules in 1866 (some say in that he did it in concert with H. C. A. Harrison).)

 Death

-He died at his North Essendon residence, "North Park", on 25 August 1915 and was buried on 27 August 1915, in a private ceremony, at Melbourne General Cemetery.
+He died at his North Essendon residence, "North Park", on 25 August 1915 and was buried on 27 August in a private ceremony, at Melbourne General Cemetery.